Skip to content

 But that’s not all.
 Another issue with biofuels is that they require a lot of land, water, and energy to produce.
 In fact, a study by the University of Illinois found that it takes over 400 gallons of water to produce just one gallon of ethanol, a common biofuel.
 That’s a lot of water that could be used to irrigate crops, supply communities, or even support wildlife habitats.

-Learn more: Why Public Awareness of Renewable Energy Could Be Our Game-Changer
+Learn more: The Dark Side of Green: Why Public Awareness of Renewable Energy May Be Harming Our Planet

 And then there’s the issue of greenhouse gas emissions.
 While biofuels are often marketed as a low-carbon alternative to fossil fuels, the reality is that their production and distribution can actually lead to higher emissions.
 A study by the National Academy of Sciences found that the production of biofuels can lead to the release of methane, a potent greenhouse gas, as well as the destruction of habitats that store carbon.